DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 1.0.168

   - Further checks for the platypus indel calling step are introduced.
 A zgrep will be performed, together with a linecount to see if there are any faulty lines in the raw vcf file.

+* Version update to 1.0.167

+  - Note that commit e8d8fc27 _introduced_ a bug.
+Output VCF with swapped control and tumor genotype columns if they are in the 11th and 10th column respectively.

 * Version update to 1.0.161